 Doing self-love affirmations can improve your self-esteem, increase your self-confidence and improve your relationships.

 Affirmations are positive statements that we consciously repeat to ourselves.
-Doing self-love affirmations consistently and with intent, can change our mindset and attitude, which in turn can change our behavior.
+Doing self-love affirmations consistently and with intent can change our mindset and attitude, which in turn can change our behaviour.

 And therein lies the magic, for when we start behaving in a different way, it means that we can start to make different choices which support and bring us closer to our goals.

 When we become willing to change the way that we see ourselves and experience our life, self-love affirmations can help bring this change about.

 Here are 10 beautiful self-love affirmations which you can use every day as part of building your self-love muscles.

 I am worth loving.